-The financial performance objectives are growth in 'net profit before tax' compared to budget and is paid on a quarterly basis in arrears.
+The financial performance objectives are growth in 'net profit before tax' compared to the previous budget year and is paid on a quarterly basis in arrears.
 The yearly STI accounts for 60% of the total performance linked bonus available in each year.